The Best Coat for Iceland in Winter (and Summer!)

 A proper waterproof coat is necessary for Iceland!

-An insulated down jacket, the North Face Gotham is a fantastic choice if you’re looking for the best parka for Iceland.
+An insulated down jacket, the North Face Gotham (also available from REI) is a fantastic choice if you’re looking for a winter coat.
 It is bulky enough so you can wear multiple layers underneath and the down filling will keep you warm and toasty in even the harshest of conditions.

 The exterior is waterproof and windproof, which is perfect if you get stuck in a surprise rainstorm or blizzard (which is common!) and there are multiple pockets, both interior and exterior, so you can keep your things dry and secure.

-The North Face Gotham comes in both men’s and women’s styles and in a number of different colours, so you’re sure to find something that suits your particular needs.
+This coat comes in both men’s and women’s styles and in several different colours, so you’re sure to find something that suits your particular needs.

-Not only will it keep you incredibly warm, but the North Face Gotham is both lightweight and durable meaning that it will be easy to move around in and will last you for years to come.
-All in all, this could easily be classified as the best winter jacket for Iceland.
+Not only will it keep you incredibly warm, but this coat is both lightweight and durable meaning that it will be easy to move around in and will last you for years to come.

 A men’s version of this jacket is available on Amazon here.